The Warning (band): Keep Me Fed

 The band's fourth studio album, Keep Me Fed, including the six singles and six new tracks, was released on 28 June 2024.
 Promoting their album release, The Warning appeared on Jimmy Kimmel Live.
 In July, The Warning was featured as artists of the month on MTV Push – a promotional event that includes exclusive videos of them performing songs and also interviews.

 The Warning performing at Wacken Open Air in Wacken, Schleswig-Holstein in 2024.

 During the summer, the band toured Europe again, including Wacken Open Air and Pol'and'Rock.
 The song "Show Them", a collaboration with Band-Maid recorded during the Japanese tour, was released as a joint single in August 2024 and included on Band-Maid's album Epic Narratives, released the following month.
 In September and October, they went on an extensive North American tour to support Keep Me Fed.
 In November 2024, The Warning performed at the MTV Europe Music Awards and a few days later, at the 25th Annual Latin Grammy Awards.

 On 12 December 2024, The Warning released the single, "Hurt", a collaboration with Dead Poet Society.
 This came about after Paulina joined the Massachusetts-based band on stage for a performance of the song at the Aftershock Festival in California earlier in the year.
 At the end of the year, The Warning appeared on the French TV show, Taratata.

 In spring of 2025, the band started a new leg of their Keep Me Fed tour, including three sold-out nights at Auditorio Nacional in Mexico City, with one being recorded for a live album and film.
 They also toured in South America and Europe.
-The band later joined Halsey as an opening act for part of the singer's North-American For My Last Trick tour.
+The band later joined Halsey as an opening act for part of the singer's North American For My Last Trick tour.
 During the summer, they performed at several European rock festivals such as Sweden Rock, Rock im Park and Rock am Ring (where they joined Dead Poet Society again on stage), Nova Rock, and Pinkpop.
 The band toured further in the United States in summer 2025, and they wrapped up their 2025 schedule in August at the Pachuca Rock Fest in Mexico.

 The band's first concert film Live from Auditorio Nacional, CDMX was released in theaters in August 2025.
+The band performed together with Billy Idol and Steve Stevens on stage at CBS's Grammy Celebration of Latin Music December 2025, playing a mash-up of "La Bamba" and "Twist and Shout".
+At the beginning of 2026, they collaborated with Grammy-winning artist Carín León on the single, "Love to Be Loved".